forta-network/docs/docs/cli.md

 ## init

 Using the `forta-agent init` command, you can quickly initialize a Forta Agent Javascript project inside of the current working directory.
 The starter project includes some default configuration files as well as an example agent implementation.
-A keyfile will also be generated for you and placed in the ~/.forta folder if it does not already exist.
+A keyfile and forta.config.json file will also be generated for you and placed in the ~/.forta folder if they do not already exist.
 You will be prompted to enter a password that will be used to encrypt the keyfile.
 This keyfile will be used later when publishing your agent.

 Options: